 In August 2016, Hunter Noack presented nine WPA-inspired classical music concerts in spectacular and unusual outdoor locations within 75 miles of Portland, Oregon.
 The concert series was called IN A LANDSCAPE: Classical Music in the Wild, and was made possible by an initial grant from the Regional Arts and Culture Council (RACC), with additional support from local philanthropists and partnerships with state and local parks and businesses.
 To counter the acoustic challenges of performing outdoors, and drawing inspiration from silent discos, audiences were provided wireless headphones.
 Instruments and musicians were fitted with microphones that transmit to the headphones, giving audiences the freedom to wander through secret glens, lie in sunny meadows, roam in old growth forests.
 In this way, the music became a live soundtrack accompanying each person’s outdoor odyssey and the concert location itself was as important as the music played.
 In the spirit of the WPA’s Federal Music and Theatre Projects, which presented thousands of free concerts and plays in theaters, public spaces and parks across the country during the Depression, a donation-based reservation system allowed people to reserve tickets for free, as well as for a recommended donation of $25.
 Every concert of the ten-day series was sold-out before the first show began.
 Over 1000 people from at least 3 countries, 8 states, 13 Oregon counties and 34 Oregon cities made reservations, doubling the expected attendance.

 In April 2017, IN A LANDSCAPE concerts were presented in conjunction with the inaugural season of Desert X, an art biennial of outdoor art installations in the Coachella Valley.
-In September 2017, IN A LANDSCAPE toured Oregon and Southern Washington, and in December 2017, IN A LANDSCAPE will be presented at Haleakala National Park in Maui, Hawaii as part of Noack’s residency with the National Parks Arts Foundation.
+In September 2017, IN A LANDSCAPE toured Oregon and Southern Washington.
+Hunter was selected to be the first artist in residence through the National Parks Arts Program at Haleakala National Park in Maui, HI.